top of page

 Associate Professor Jane Herbert

-Jane is the director of the Wollongong Infant Learning Lab, and the leader of the FLINT Research Theme at Early Start.
+Jane is the director of the Wollongong Infant Learning Lab, and a research lead at Early Start.
 She completed her PhD at the University of Otago in Dunedin, New Zealand, followed by a postdoctoral fellowship at Duke University and Delaware University, USA.
 She spent 12 years conducting infant research at Sheffield University, UK, before moving with her family to UOW.
-She has extensive experience conducting research with infants and parents and is particularly interested in the way in which cognition, communication, and physical development interact during the first year of life.
-Follow her on twitter @JaneSHerbert1
+She has extensive experience conducting research with infants and parents and is particularly interested in the way in which cognition, communication, and physical development interact during the first years of life, and in supporting the wellbeing and confidence of parents.

 IMG_3091.JPG